Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

     RETURN sqrt( mean( deltas² ) )
 ```

 For the horizontal engine, `deltas` is the array of `Img_E - True_E` (or `Img_N - True_N`) values across every successfully detected checkpoint.
 For the vertical engine, `deltas` is the array of `Model_Z - True_Z` values.
-Squaring before averaging means a single large outlier is penalised more heavily than several small errors of the same total magnitude — this is a deliberate property of RMSE (as opposed to, say, mean absolute error), consistent with how ASPRS defines the metric.
+Squaring before averaging means a single large outlier is penalised more heavily than several small errors of the same total magnitude.
+This is a deliberate property of RMSE consistent with how ASPRS defines the metric.

 **Radial RMSE (combining X and Y into a single 2D horizontal figure):**